siriusphp/input/docs/validation.md

 $form->add('name', array(
     'label' => 'Name'
 	'validation_rules' => array(

-		// simple rule that uses the default error message 'required',
+	    // provide the name of the rule
+		'required',

-		// validation rule with options and custom error message
+		// provide the full configuration of the validation rule array(
+		    'minlength',        // name of the rule
-		// the {label} placeholder will be replaced with the label attribute array('minlength', ['min' => 20], '{label} must have at least {min} characters'),
+		    ['min' => 20],      // options for the rule
+		    '{label} must have at least {min} characters'), // error message )

-		// validation rule with options provided as a URL QUERY string array('maxlength', 'max=200', 'Field must have less than {max} characters') ),
+	),
 ));